Essentials of Good Ad Copy: Expert Tips from the Golden Age of Advertising

 Mirror their voice.

-Pay attention not only to what they say but also to what they do.
+Pay attention not only to what they say but also how they say it.

 Judge Your Product